How were these roads chosen, mine isn’t on the list?

 Why are these roads being resurfaced now?

-Our summer maintenance programme is an annual programme and this year, just as every year, we aim to treat and repair our roads to maintain an efficient, safe and sustainable network of roads for Wirral residents.
+Our road maintenance programme is an annual programme and this year, just as every year, we aim to treat and repair our roads to maintain an efficient, safe and sustainable network of roads for Wirral residents.

-The weather conditions play an important factor in how long the repair will take place as the material and treatments need to dry before traffic can return to the road.
+The weather conditions play an important factor in how long the repair will take as the material and treatments need to dry before traffic can return to the road.

 What treatments will the roads in this programme receive?